Pylons/pyramid/docs/narr/views.rst

 --------------

-No matter how a view callable is eventually found, all view callables used by :mod:`repoze.bfg` must be constructed in the same way, and must return the same kind of return value.
+No matter how a view callable is eventually found, all view callables used by :mod:`pyramid` must be constructed in the same way, and must return the same kind of return value.

 Most view callables accept a single argument named ``request``.
-This argument represents a :term:`WebOb` :term:`Request` object as represented to :mod:`repoze.bfg` by the upstream :term:`WSGI` server.
+This argument represents a :term:`WebOb` :term:`Request` object as represented to :mod:`pyramid` by the upstream :term:`WSGI` server.

 A view callable may always return a :term:`WebOb` :term:`Response` object directly.
 It may optionally return another arbitrary